gabrielcasag/BASE-EFI-INTEL-DESKTOP-8THGEN-COFFEE-LAKE/README.md

 		- 0x3E9B0007 - Replace AAAAAAAA.
 Alternative to `07009B3E` if it doesn't work.
 		- 0300913E - Replace AAAAAAAA.
 Used when the Desktop iGPU is only used for computing tasks and doesn't drive a display.

-	- framebuffer-patch-enabl - Uncomment if no BIOS options for iGPU memory.
+	- framebuffer-patch-enable - Uncomment if no BIOS options for iGPU memory.
 	- framebuffer-stolenmem - Uncomment if no BIOS options for iGPU memory.

 ### GPU-Specific `boot-args`